cboittin/Twitch-Baduk/README.md

 ## Description

-This program takes screenshots of the games you play on any application, in order to send them to the Sabaki application, and allows the twitch chat to interact with Sabaki by proposing variations.
+This program takes screenshots of the games you play on any application, and either sends them to the Sabaki application, and allows the twitch chat to interact with Sabaki by proposing variations, or generates an overlay image to put over the board on your streaming application, or both.
-You can then show the Sabaki window on your stream to make interactive reviews, or to let the chat review their own moves.
-It can also generate a greenscreen image with the proposed variation, to display on top of your board.

 Currently only works on Windows, tested with python 2.7 in windows 7.